Information-Theoretic Generalization Bounds for Deep Neural Networks: Hierarchical Generalization Bound

 We proceed to evaluate the Wasserstein generalization bound under the considered setting.

 \begin{proposition}[Wasserstein distance based bound evaluation] Under the binary Gaussian classification setting and from \cref{Thm: wasserstein gen ub}, we have

 where $\prodW= \bW_l \bW_{l-1}\cdots \bW_1$ for $l\in[L]$, and $\bW_{\otimes 0}=\bI_{d_0}$. \end{proposition} This upper bound is computed using the 2-Wasserstein distance between two Gaussian distributions based on the fact that $\sW_1\leq \sW_2$.
 Note that this upper bound also vanishes as $n\to\infty$.
+Specifically, both bounds in Propositions \ref{Prop: Gaussian KL bd} and \ref{Prop: Gaussian W bd} are on the same order of $O(\frac{1}{\sqrt{n}})$.
 In this case, the \emph{generalization funnel} layer that yields the tightest upper bound depends on the Frobenius norm of the product of network weight matrices up to the current layer $\|\prodW\|_\rmF$ and the product of subsequent layers' operator norms.
 We notice that $\|\prodW\|_\rmF=\sqrt{\tr(\prodW\prodW^\intercal)}$ not only depends on $\rank(\prodW)$ but also on the singular values of $\prodW$.
 Thus, the generalization funnel layer is not necessarily the last one.
+Additionally, further minimizing this upper bound over the learning algorithm $P_{\bW|D_n}$ as well as the DNN’s depth and width would be interesting, though highly non-trivial.
+We leave this for future investigation.
 In the following example, by considering a simple neural network model with different training methods, we empirically show that the generalization funnel layer depends on the training method.
 It implies that there indeed exists a network layer that plays a more important role in controlling the generalization performance of the learning algorithm.

 \begin{example}[Numerical evaluation of \cref{Prop: Gaussian W bd}] Consider a DNN with $L=10$ layers, each of width 2, i.e., $d_0=d_1=\cdots=d_{L-1}=2$.
 Let the training dataset $D_n$ contain $n=100$ samples that are i.i.d. from the aforementioned binary Gaussian mixture with $\mu_0=(0.5\ 0)^\intercal$ and $\sigma_0=1$.
 We consider a learning algorithm $P_{\bW|D_n}$ that proceeds as follows: randomly generate $(2\times 2)$ rotation matrices $\bW_1,\ldots, \bW_{L-1}$ and the vector $\bW_L$ such that $\prodWL^\intercal = \frac{1}{n}\sum_{i=1}^n Y_iX_i$.
 Specifically, let $\bW_l=C_l\big(\begin{smallmatrix} \cos{\theta_l} & \sin{\theta_l}\\ -\sin{\theta_l} & \cos{\theta_l} \end{smallmatrix}\big)$, for $l=1,\ldots,L-1$, be the rotation matrix, and set the last layer parameter vector as $\bW_L=(0,C_L)$.
 The rotation angles $\theta_l$ and scaling factors $C_l$ are then calibrated based on $D_n$ to yield the desired distribution, i.e., $\prodWL = \frac{1}{n}\sum_{i=1}^n Y_iX_i$.
 To that end, we let $\theta_l=\frac{1}{L-1}\arccos{\langle \bW_L, \frac{1}{n}\sum_{i=1}Y_iX_i \rangle}$ for $l=1,\ldots, L-1$, while randomly generate $\{C_l\}_{l=1}^L$ such that $\prod_{l=1}^{L}C_l=\|\frac{1}{n}\sum_{i=1}Y_iX_i\|$.